 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Comprehension Listen and enjoy sharing a range of books.
 Hold a book correctly, handle with care.
 Know that a book has a beginning and an end and can hold the book the right way up and turn some pages appropriately.
 Know that text in English is read top to bottom and left to right.
 Know the difference between text and illustrations.
 Explain in simple terms what is happening in a picture in a familiar story.
 Respond to 'who', 'where' 'what' and 'when' questions linked to text and illustrations.
 Make simple inferences to answer yes/no questions about characters' emotions in a familiar picture book read aloud to them, with prompts.
-Sequence two events from a familiar story, using puppets, pictures from book or roleplay.
-Make a simple prediction based on the pictures or text of a straightforward story that is read aloud to them Show understanding of some words and phrases in a story that is read aloud to them.
-Retell stories in the correct sequence, draw on language patterns of stories.
-With prompting, show understanding of many common words and phrases in a story that is read aloud to them.
-Suggest how an unfamiliar story read aloud to them might end.
-Give a simple opinion on a book they have read.
+Sequence two events from a familiar story, using puppets, pictures from book or role- play.
+Make a simple prediction based on the pictures or text of a straightforward story that is read aloud to them Show understanding of some words and phrases in a story that is read aloud to them. or of of when we will be with the second of the will be with the second of the will be detell stories in the correct sequence, draw in language patterns if stories.
+With prompting, show inderstanding of many common words and phrases in a story that is read aloud to them.
+Suggest how an infamiliar story read aloud to them might and.
+Sive a simple opinion in a book they have eead.
 Correctly sequence a story or event using pictures and/or captions.
 Make simple, plausible suggestions about what will happen next in a book they are reading.
 Make inferences to answer a question beginning 'Why do you think?' in a picture book that has been read to them, where answer is clearly signposted.
 Play influenced by experience of books - act out stories through role play activities, using simple props (e.g. hats, masks, clothes, etc.) and appropriate vocabulary.
 Innovate a known story.
 Recall the main points in text in the correct sequence, using own words and include new vocabulary.
 When prompted, say whether they liked or disliked a book, and give a simple justification or make a relevant comment.
 With prompting, sometimes show understanding of some less familiar words and phrases in a story that is read aloud to them.
 Word reading Hear general sound discrimination and be able to orally blend and segment.
 Recognise some familiar words in print, e.g., own name or advertising logos. them.
-Orally blend words Blend sounds into short words made words, so that they can read up of known letter-sound Matched to the school's phonic with known letter-sound exception words. ception words matched to the Say a sound for each letter in the alphabet and at least 10 digraphs Read aloud simple sentences and common exception words
+Orally blend words Blend sounds into short words made words, so that they can read up of known letter-sound Matched to the school's phonic w ex vith known letter-sound xception words. eption words matched to the • Say a sound for each letter in the alphabet and at least 10 digraphs Read aloud simple sentences and common exception words